Missing Pattern Tree based Decision Grouping and Ensemble for Enhancing Pair Utilization in Deep Incomplete Multi-View Clustering: Experiments

-\textbf{Loss $vs.$ Clustering Performance.} In our TreeEIC, the decision ensemble process exploit intrinsic paired information in incomplete multi-view data for robust ensemble clustering, while the knowledge distillation process transfers the robust clustering knowledge to individual views.
-This iteration can be shown as Figure~\ref{fig:loss_curve}, where individual views with initially poor clustering performance (Total-ACC) can leverage the ensemble decisions (Ensemble-ACC) to produce more reliable clustering results.
-During the iterative optimization, both Total-ACC and Ensemble-ACC are improved with the decrease of the total loss values.
+\textbf{Loss $vs.$ Clustering Performance.} In our TreeEIC, the decision ensemble process exploits intrinsic paired information in incomplete multi-view data for robust ensemble clustering, while the knowledge distillation process transfers the robust clustering knowledge to individual views.
+This iteration is illustrated in Figure~\ref{fig:loss_curve}, where individual views with initially poor clustering performance (Total-ACC) can leverage the ensemble decisions (Ensemble-ACC) to produce more reliable clustering results.
+During the iterative optimization, both Total-ACC and Ensemble-ACC are improved as the total loss decreases.
 As a consequence, our method can make the individual views' models learn clustering-friendly representations as illustrated in Figure~\ref{fig:12_views}.
 These observations demonstrate that TreeEIC effectively achieves iterative optimization through the collaboration of the decision ensemble and knowledge distillation processes.

 \textbf{Parameter Analysis.} We investigate the sensitivity of the two balance parameters $\lambda_1$ and $\lambda_2$ in Eq.~\ref{eq:total_loss} during the knowledge distillation process.
 Figure~\ref{fig:parameter_analysis_horizontal} visualizes the results as a heatmap by varying the parameters within the range $[10^{-3}, 10^{-2}, 10^{-1}, 10^{0}, 10^{1}, 10^{2}, 10^{3}]$.
 As observed, the knowledge distillation process exhibits relative insensitivity to $\lambda_1$ and $\lambda_2$.
 For the two parameters, the range of $[10^{-1},10^{1}]$ can will balance the multi-view consistency and clustering discrimination objectives.